DynaBots/site/_posts/2014-06-09-affinity_mapping_of_the_secondary_research_done_to_date.md

 Having organized our Post-Its into clusters, we then started to find connections and overlays between the different clusters.
 Specifically, we worked to establish relationships between the clusters of 3D gesture technologies and the clusters of publishing industry information.

 With two giant whiteboards full of information, we had managed to boil down and categorize our research findings into clusters that we could work to dig deeper or dismiss as irrelevant to our current focus.

+{% image default "Photos & Videos/6-05 Giant Affinity Diagram/Giant Affinity Diagram Pano Ninja.jpg" href="https://drive.google.com/file/d/0B-YvMLVHMKS6TkZ1YVhBWnFMMUU/edit?usp=sharing" %}

 ### Activity Findings